faylward/viralrecall/README.md

 **-db, --database**
 This is the database usef for viral detection.
-Use "VOG" for the VOGDB, and "GVOG" for NCVOGs.
+Use "VOG" for the VOGDB, "GVOG" for GVOGs, and "marker" to only search against 10 NCLDV marker genes.
 GVOGs are more useful for NCLDV-specific searches, and this is the default.
+The "marker" option is much faster and may be useful for quickly screening large datasets.

 **-s, --minscore**
 This is the mean score that a genomic regions needs to have in order to pass the filter and get reported as a viral region.
 The score is calculated from the HMMER3 scores, with higher scores indicating more and better matches to the VOG database, and lower scores indicating more and higher matches to the Pfam database.
 The default is 10.